The Explore TV

 Mountain Train Ride

-Arrive by train ride from Coonoor to Ooty It’s an unforgettable experience.
+Arrive by train ride from Coonoor to Ooty is an experience.
 This tour is part of a UNESCO World Heritage Site and offers panoramic views of the Nilgiri hills and valleys.
 Be sure to book your tickets in advance to guarantee your place and enjoy the journey on a vintage train that adds a special touch to your visit.

 Take a hiking tour to discover nature in Coonor